modelica-3rdparty/ExternalMedia/README.md

 ## Library overview

 The ExternalMedia library provides a framework for interfacing external codes computing fluid properties to Modelica.Media-compatible component models.
-It is compatible with Modelica Standard Library (MSL) 3.2.3, which is the latest, backwards-compatible version of the 3.2.x series.
-A version compatible with MSL 4.0.0 is planned for the near future.
+The latest releases are compatible with Modelica Standard Library (MSL) 4.0.0 and later; version 3.2.3 is provided for legacy models that still use MSL 3.2.3.

 The current version of the library supports pure and pseudo-pure fluids models, possibly two-phase, compliant with the